timp/dsn-chassis/chassis-rest/README.txt

   http://code.google.com/p/dsn-chassis/wiki/ChassisRESTRDBMS

-I've wanted to try and use a more schema based approach for the study (and study-info) in Chassis so I've been playing with JAXB and Spring to create a REST web service which will validate a Chassis study against an XML schema.

 The schema itself is auto-generated at the moment so it will accept anything that is currently in Chassis - over time this should become more strict.